-Limiting this to your Reaction prevents you and your allies from running through a series of these spectral flames in one turn to rapidly heal, and limiting the whole effect to small or larger creatures prevents shenanigans like murdering a bag of rats and rolling your party through the spectral flames to produce bottomless healing.
+Limiting this to your Reaction and proficiency bonus times per long rest prevents you and your allies from running through a series of these spectral flames in one turn to rapidly heal, and limiting the whole effect to small or larger creatures prevents shenanigans like murdering a bag of rats and rolling your party through the spectral flames to produce bottomless healing.
 WotC really nailed the limitations on this one, so go-to abuse cases don’t apply.
 However, if you walk into a room full of goblins or kobolds, it starts to look like a room full of health potions.

 : 2d10+Wisdom is a

 decent amount of healing or damage, especially as a Reaction.
 Provided that

 there are multiple foes in an encounter, picking off the weak ones and